ethereum/go-ethereum/docs/tools/clef/rules.md

 Javascript is very flexible but also easy to write incorrectly.
 For example, users might assume that javascript can handle large integers natively rather than explicitly using `bigInt`.
 This is an error commonly encountered in the Ethereum context when users attempt to multiply `gas` by `gasCost`.

-It’s unclear whether any other language would be more secure - there is alwas the possibility of implementing an insecure rule.
+It’s unclear whether any other language would be more secure - there is always the possibility of implementing an insecure rule.

 ### Credential security {#credential-security}